This article, written in 2019, is primarily about the MMR (Measles, Mumps, Rubella) vaccine.

 When people believe they are objective they become dogmatic.
 When they become dogmatic they become zealots.
 David Gorski is one such pro-vax zealot who would do well to understand that science is a fallible, subjective enterprise, hence the self-contradiction of phrases like “settled science”.
 Nevertheless, his opinion is increasingly common: “the science is settled; a moral society will force people to act accordingly.”

-Even if most pro-vaxxers won’t embrace Gorski’s “science-based authoritarianism”, they will still frequently support the US public education system, which are mandating vaccinations of students, thereby forcing low-income families to vaccinate in states where religious and philosophical exemptions are disappearing.
+Even if most pro-vaxxers won’t embrace Gorski’s “science-based authoritarianism”, they will still frequently support the US public education system, which mandates vaccinations of students, thereby forcing low-income families to vaccinate in states where religious and philosophical exemptions are disappearing.
 (Horrifyingly, the only remaining exemption, the medical exemption, can only be attained if your child experiences a dangerous reaction to a vaccine.)
-School vouchers are the answer: if parents want to surround their children with only vaccinated children, they may choose to do that without fear of prohibitive costs.
+School choice is the answer: if parents want to surround their children with only vaccinated children, they may choose to do that without fear of prohibitive costs.

 Beyond “Anti-Vax” and “Pro-Vax”

 I am not opposed to vaccinations across but board but rather am skeptical of the importance placed on vaccines by government and medical organizations.
 I agree with such organizations when they say that vaccinations are reasonably safe.
 But here’s the crux: just because something is reasonably safe doesn’t mean it is necessary.
-If it is rational for me to drive my children at least once a week then it is certainly rational to forego vaccinating them.
+In the United States in 2019, if it is rational for me to drive my homeschooled children at least once a week then it is certainly rational to forego vaccinating them.

 Are there people who oppose vaccines purely on philosophical grounds regardless of whether vaccines are safe?
 Probably, but they are few.
 A better litmus test for whether someone is “anti-vax” is what they believe about “big pharma”: are vaccine manufacturers and the CDC covering up the truth about vaccines?
 Conspiracies are exciting but difficult to substantiate.
 Even the most professionally produced anti-vax documentaries have failed to convince me.